pvanallen/delft-ai-toolkit/README.md

 ### Starting the System Up
 1. **Power the Robot**: Power on the Raspberry Pi (RPi):
-     * **RPi**: Connect a 5V 2A AC adapter, or the USB battery to the barrel jack on the CRICKIT -- this will power the RPi as well
+     * **RPi**: Connect a 5V 2A AC adapter, or a USB battery to the barrel jack on the CRICKIT -- this will power the RPi as well

 1. **Get the WiFi IP address of the Robot**
      * **Your RPI must already connect by WiFi** - If you haven't already, [set up your RPI to connect to your local WiFi](https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md) using an ethernet cable.